HIAS Staff list and biographies

 ------

-Sarah has been working for HIAS since 1997.
+Sarah has been working for Hampshire Improvement and Advisory Service (HIAS) since 1997.
 Her main areas of work include:

 Sarah specialises in all aspects of SEND across all phases of education.
 Her particular specialisms include autism, behaviour, physical disabilities and language and communication.
-She works as a Leadership and Learning Partner for a range of special schools within Hampshire and with mainstream and special schools on all aspects of school improvement.
+She works as a leadership and learning partner (LLP) for a range of special schools within Hampshire and with mainstream and special schools on all aspects of school improvement.

 Sarah has effective links with other teams in Hampshire Children’s Services and works with them to ensure the progress and well-being of all groups of vulnerable children and young people.